 The bestselling Honda EU2000i has about the same weight and runtime but it’s just a bit louder.

-It also lacks the user-friendly information display.
+It also lacks a user-friendly information display.

 In a head-to-head comparison, the iQ2000 has more going for it.
-Nonetheless, the Honda has a better reputation overall and higher ratings.
+Nonetheless, Honda has a better reputation overall and higher ratings.

 Vs. Yamaha EF2000iSv2